juanfernandes/juanfernandes-uk/src/now/now.md

 ---
 ### Personal
-* The loft conversion project is in full swing.
-First week we had lots of deliveries of wood and insulation
+* The loft conversion project is still in full swing.
+New support joists and floor joists are in, new support structure in place and old support structure removed.

 ### Work
-* FInal amends on the Arrival Lift Servides website still to do
+* Final checks on the Arrival Lift Servides website done, waiting for client to go through it one final time
-* The Surbiton Tyre and Wheel website has finally gone live.
-Just a few more sections to finish and some tidying up to do left
+* Working with FirstStop to add a tyre booking service section to the Surbiton Tyres and Wheels website
+* Started a new freelance project working with an agency

 ### Reading
 * [Company of One](https://bookwyrm.social/book/184714 "Company of One")